 There are approximately 16 places available annually in the CDT programme.
 We welcome your application, especially if you have a good MSc degree or equivalent in Computer Science, Electrical or Electronic Engineering, Mathematics or some IT-related discipline.
 Candidates who have a Bachelor’s degree only will not normally be considered.
 Additionally, applicants need to demonstrate strong research potential.
 Where appropriate, we may encourage applicants to register first for an MSc in either the Department of Computing or Department of Electrical and Electronic Engineering, and then, upon successful completion of this, to apply for registration for a PhD in the CDT.

 Competition is very strong for places, but there are various competitive scholarships available for the four year programme if you do not have funding.
 In particular, there are up to 7 full scholarships available for UK students, or EU students satisfying the EPSRC eligibility rule.
-There is one scholarship for an overseas student.
 We have a wide range of funds, and for other EU or non-EU students we will do our best to find an appropriate funding package for every candidate.

 A full scholarship provides payment of all fees, a tax-free stipend (currently about £16553 per year) and support for travel to conferences.
 PhD students will be offered the opportunity to develop their teaching skills and earn additional money by undertaking a small amount of teaching work for their department.